Partial Counterfactual Identification of Continuous Outcomes with a Curvature Sensitivity Model: Curvature Sensitivity Model

 \begin{restatable}[Informative bounds with our \CSM]{thrm}{csm} Let the continuous observational distribution $\mathbb{P}(Y \mid a)$ be induced by some SCM of class $\mathfrak{B}(C^2, d), d \geq 2$, which satisfies Assumption~\ref{assump:kappa}.
 Let $\mathbb{P}(Y \mid a)$ have a compact support $\mathcal{Y}_a = [l_a, u_a]$.
 Then, the ignorance interval for the partial identification of ECOU [ECOT] of class $\mathfrak{B}(C^2, d)$ has informative bounds, dependent on $\kappa$ and $d$, which are given by $\underline{Q_{a' \to a}(y')} = l(\kappa, d) > l_a $ and $ \overline{Q_{a' \to a}(y')} = u(\kappa, d) < u_a$. \end{restatable}

 Theorem~\ref{thrm:csm} has several important implications.
 (1)~Our \CSM is applicable to a wide class of functions $\mathfrak{B}(C^2, d)$, for which the principal curvature is well defined.
 (2)~We show the relationships between different classes $\mathfrak{B}(C^k, d)$ and our \CSM($\kappa$) in terms of identifiability in Fig.~\ref{fig:csm-venn-diagram}.
-For example, by increasing $\kappa$, we cover a larger class of functions.
+For example, by increasing $\kappa$, we cover a larger class of functions, and the bounds on ECOU [ECOT] expand (see Corollary~\ref{cor:kappa-monotonicity} in Appendix~\ref{app:proofs}).
 For infinite curvature, our \CSM almost coincides with the entire $\mathfrak{B}(C^2, d)$.
 (3)~Our \CSM($\kappa$) with $\kappa \geq 0$ always contains both (i)~identifiable SCMs and (ii)~(informative) non-identifiable SCMs.
 Examples of (i) include SCMs for which the bundles of the level sets coincide for both treatments, \ie, $\{E(y, a): y \in \mathcal{Y}_a\} = \{E(y, a'): y \in \mathcal{Y}_{a'}\}$.
 In this case, it is always possible to find an equivalent BGM when the level sets are flat and thus $\kappa = 0$ (see $\mathcal{M}_{\text{flat}}$ from Example~\ref{exmpl:csm-flat} in the Appendix~\ref{app:examples}) or curved and thus $\kappa = 1$ (see $\mathcal{M}_{\text{curv}}$ from Example~\ref{exmpl:csm-curv} in the Appendix~\ref{app:examples}).
 For (ii), we see that, even when we set $\kappa=0$, we can obtain non-identifiability with informative bounds.
 An example is when we align the bundle of level sets perpendicularly to each other for both treatments, as in $\mathcal{M}_{\text{perp}}$ from Example~\ref{exmpl:csm-perp} in the Appendix~\ref{app:examples}.
+We formalize this observation with the following Lemma.

+\begin{restatable}[BGMs-EQTDs identification gap of CSM($\kappa = 0$)]{lemma}{gap} Let the assumptions of Theorem~\ref{thrm:csm} hold and let $\kappa = 0$.
+Then the ignorance intervals for the partial identification of ECOU [ECOT] of class $\mathfrak{B}(C^2, d)$ are defined by min/max between BGMs bounds and expectations of quantile-truncated distributions (EQTDs):